thunderbird/policy-templates/templates/esr115/README.md

-## Enterprise policy descriptions and templates for Thunderbird (active development)
+## Enterprise policy descriptions and templates for Thunderbird 115 (and older)

-**These policies are in active development and so might contain changes that do not work with current versions of Thunderbird.**

 Policies can be specified using the [Group Policy templates on Windows](windows), [Intune on Windows](https://support.mozilla.org/kb/managing-firefox-intune), [configuration profiles on macOS](mac), or by creating a file called `policies.json`.